There are many things to see in the City of London.

 Because of the connection here to the armed forces and the air raids, the Royal Air Force has selected St. Clement Danes church as their principal site of worship.

-(Stop C) – Statue of Samuel Johnson
+(3rd Stop) – Statue of Samuel Johnson

 The statue here is of Samuel Johnson, who attended services at St. Clement Danes church when he lived in London during the 18th century.